 I realize that this is a lot just to make a few simple points with regards to the relevance of PPC for your business, so let’s boil things down based on what we just read.

 This is, of course, ultimately a decision you’ll need to make based on the research that I assume brought you here.

 But we asked the question, and we’re doing to do our best to give you an answer.
-Here, then, are the potential benefits of pay per click advertising we’ve covered in this article, summed up as neatly as I can manage:
+Here, then, are the potential benefits of pay-per-click advertising we’ve covered in this article, summed up as neatly as possible:

 - Easy Account Structure

 - Multiple campaigns for different categories (i.e., products or service lines) can be easily set up with separate budgets, ad groups, and goals (i.e., leads vs. sales).